Dyspraxia Foundation

 SG5 1EG

-Dyspraxia (also known as developmental coordination disorder - DCD) is a surprisingly common condition affecting movement and coordination in children and adults.
-It is a hidden condition which is still poorly understood.
+Dyspraxia (also known as developmental coordination disorder, or DCD) is a surprisingly common condition affecting movement and coordination in children and adults.
+It is a hidden condition that is still poorly understood.

 Dyspraxia affects all areas of life, making it difficult for people to carry out activities that others take for granted.
 Signs of dyspraxia/DCD are present from a young age but may not be recognised until a child starts school - or even later in adulthood.